dombroks/mqtt_java/README.md

 # MQTT_JAVA
-## Simple desktop app built with javaFX and mqtt
+## Simple desktop app built with javaFX.

+Note:This project is built in order to simulate a smart house.

 ### What to do ?
 1.Donwnload the code.